FAA lifts order to ground flights after computer outage

-NEW YORK (AP) — The Federal Aviation Administration is lifting a ground stop on flights across the U.S. following a computer outage early Wednesday that resulted in thousands of delays and hundreds of cancellations quickly cascading through the system at airports nationwide.
+NEW YORK (AP) — The Federal Aviation Administration has lifted a ground stop on flights across the U.S. following a computer outage early Wednesday that resulted in thousands of delays and hundreds of cancellations quickly cascading through the system at airports nationwide.

 The FAA ordered all departing flights grounded early Wednesday morning, but lifted that order just before 9 a.m.
 Eastern after several hours.

-However, delays and cancellations continue to snowball.
+However, delays and cancellations continued to snowball.
 More than 3,700 flights were delayed and more than 640 were canceled.

 The stop order by the FAA impacts almost all flights of shippers and commercial airlines.